The Allen Thomas Group Independent Insurance Agency

 Suppose you run a construction company.
 In that case, you’ll likely need coverage for tools and equipment – mainly if your business relies heavily on specialized machinery.

-Similarly, a landscaping company may need coverage for damage caused by their work (such as accidentally killing a client’s prized rose bushes).
-In contrast, a technology company may need coverage for cyber-attacks and data breaches.
+Similarly, a landscaping company may need protection for damage caused by their work (such as accidentally killing a client’s prized rose bushes).
+In contrast, a technology company may need protection from cyber-attacks and data breaches.

-Insurance providers have extensive experience working with different industries, so they can often help tailor policies to meet the specific needs of a particular business.
+Insurance providers have extensive experience working with different industries, so they can often help tailor policies that are right for your business.

 By working with an insurance provider familiar with your industry, you can create a policy that protects against the risks most relevant to your business.